-Engineering Verification of AI Translation with Claude
+Building an AI Translation Demo with Claude

-Core Engineering Optimization
+Core Engineering Optimizations

 1. Response Experience: Concurrency Limit Optimization